 Putting aside all of the pressures, a caregiver’s main priority is making sure their loved ones are safe.
 Technology solutions are a largely untapped resource that allows caregivers to address the barriers affecting seniors’ ability to age well.
 These solutions can provide caregivers with the reassurance that their loved ones are safe, even when they are not with them.
 By leveraging the right technologies, such as connected wearables, emergency response services, and connected medication dispensers, seniors can feel empowered to maintain their independence and quality of life, and caregivers may experience lower healthcare-related costs and save time.

 Personal emergency response wearables that have fall detection capability are one type of technology that addresses senior safety and fall risk.
 When a senior falls, the amount of time to receiving care matters and fall detection capability can provide quick access to help, even if the senior cannot push their button.
 In addition to looking for fall detection capability, it is important for caregivers to do their research and check for quality and compliance with FDA regulations.
-This type of technology also provides 24×7 service for the senior and can help with a variety of needs and issues that can arise.
+This type of technology also provides 24×7 service for the seniors and can help with a variety of needs and issues that can arise.
 If there is an emergency, these services are helpful to keep caregivers informed.

-Another helpful technology for caregivers and seniors is connected medication dispensers.
+Another helpful technology for caregivers and seniors has connected medication dispensers.
 With many older Americans not taking their medications as prescribed, it’s vital to leverage technology that will help them take their pills properly.
 Research shows that about 96 percent of chronic disease patients stay on track with daily medication when using connected dispensing technology, resulting in less pain and 53 percent fewer ER visits.
 It’s not enough to depend on a caregiver to set up seniors’ medication each day.
 This type of technology can save caregivers time and help their loved ones adhere to their medications.

 Education Leads to Adoption

 Seventy-one percent of caregivers want to use technologies like these to care for loved ones – the problem is that only seven percent are currently doing so.
-The first step in increasing adoption is educating Americans about the statistics and consequences that seniors face and explaining the importance of regular medication intake and use of medical alert devices to help provide safety in the home.
+The first step in increasing adoption is educating Americans about the statistics and consequences that seniors face and explaining the importance of regular medication intake and the use of medical alert devices to help provide safety in the home.
 From there, we need to start conversations about how these technologies can assist caregivers in their role and allow seniors to live safely and independently, letting them move from transactional interactions to more enjoyable time spent together.
 Technology has the power and potential to improve the lives of both caregivers and seniors, especially at a time when the need for senior care is rising steeply.

 Pew Research Center.
 (2010).
 Baby Boomers Approach 65 – Glumly.